nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You can clear all entries from TAManager, so that you can quickly reset the TA contact list.

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution:** This is a dangerous command that will delete all TA data and is irreversible.
-Please ensure that you have backed up your data.
+Please ensure that you have backed up your data before executing this command.
 </div>

 ##### Format: